AIBiology/aibiology.github.io/index.md

                   <li><a href="https://accessibility.ufl.edu/">Accessibility</a>, including the Electronic Information Technology Accessibility Policy and ADA Compliance</li>
                   <li><a href="https://it.ufl.edu/policies/student-computing-requirements/">Student Computing Requirements</a>, including minimum and recommended technology requirements and competencies</li>
                 </ul>
+                <h3>Procedure for Conflict Resolution</h3>
+                  Any classroom issues, disagreements or grade disputes should be discussed first between the instructor and the student.
+If the problem cannot be resolved, please contact the (Under)Graduate Coordinator or the Department Chair.
+Be prepared to provide documentation of the problem, as well as all graded materials for the semester.
+Issues that cannot be resolved departmentally will be referred to the University Ombuds Office (<a href="http://www.ombuds.ufl.edu">http://www.ombuds.ufl.edu</a>; 392-1308) or the Dean of Students Office (<a href="http://www.dso.ufl.edu">http://www.dso.ufl.edu</a>; 392-1261).
+For further information refer to <a href="https://www.dso.ufl.edu/documents/UF_Complaints_policy.pdf">https://www.dso.ufl.edu/documents/UF_Complaints_policy.pdf</a> (for residential classes) or <a href=" http://www.distance.ufl.edu/student-complaintprocess">http://www.distance.ufl.edu/student-complaintprocess</a> (for online classes).
             </div>
             <!-- /.panel-body -->
         </div>